snarfed/granary/docs/index.rst

 Granary is a library and REST API that fetches and converts between a wide variety of data sources and formats:

--  Facebook, Flickr, GitHub, Instagram, and Twitter native APIs
+-  Facebook, Flickr, GitHub, Instagram, Mastodon, and Twitter native APIs
 -  Instagram scraped HTML
 -  `ActivityStreams <http://activitystrea.ms/>`__ 1.0 and 2.0 (JSON)
 -  HTML and JSON with